espielabis/all-the-news/README.md

 Technology Used.

 Express for routing Mongodb to store the articles and comments.
 Mongoose is use to build the models for the articles and comments.
 Cheerio is used to scrape the website for articles.
 Body-Parser to extract the name and comment from the site to store in the comments collection.
-Twitter bootstrap to style the site.